The Library

 into revision.

-Paste study material for free to create notes and flashcards.
-Pro users can upload PDFs and generate extra practice formats such as MCQs and fill-in-the-blanks.
+Free users can paste text within Free limits to create notes and limited flashcards.
+Pro users can upload PDFs up to 15MB and generate extra practice formats such as MCQs and fill-in-the-blanks.

 Trusted by 50,000+